 Putin was born during the height of the Cold War, started his career as a KGB agent, led its successor the FSB and became the country’s leader.
 He is a man of extreme nationalistic and patriotic pride who believes the collapse of the Soviet Union was the “greatest geopolitical catastrophe”.
-He believes that these former Soviet state’s sovereignty is a mistake and their newfound alliance with the West/NATO to be an embarrassing humiliation.
+He believes that these former Soviet state’s independent sovereignty is a mistake and their newfound alliance with the West/NATO as an embarrassing humiliation.
 In previous speeches, such as in July 2021, he argued that Ukrainians and Russians are one people and hinted at his ultimate goal being the reunification of Ancient Rus.
 Now, it seems that Putin is trying to make this idealized goal into reality and Ukraine is paying the price.

 2. NATO/Border Protection

-Diplomatic relations between the two nations was actually cordial for years until 2014, when Ukraine authoritarian leader Viktor Yanukovych was ousted after he rejected a Ukrainian-EU trade treaty in favor of improving relations with Russia.
+Diplomatic relations between the two nations was actually cordial for many years until 2014, when Ukraine authoritarian leader Viktor Yanukovych was ousted after he rejected a Ukrainian-EU trade treaty in favor of improving relations with Russia.
 Yanukovych had previously expressed tepid interest in joining NATO only to back away from the idea in 2010.
 Once he was removed from office, Ukraine’s interest in joining NATO was reignited.
 While that wasn’t going to happen for least several years, the idea that Ukraine, which borders Russia, would join a Western alliance was a frightening prospect for Russia.
 Ukraine would be one of many former Soviet states that moved away from Russia and positioned itself with Western Europe instead.

 The United States has the Monroe Doctrine and Russia has the Putrin Doctrine.
 If Eastern Europe falls under Russian domain, then Western interference in Ukraine is an attack on Russian sovereignty.

 In 2008, this belief was put into action when Russia invaded Georgia.
 Russian separatists had been fighting Georgian troops in the disputed region of of South Ossetia and Abkhazia.
 Putin, under the guise of a peacekeeping mission to protect Russian citizens, invaded Georgia.
-While the war was over within weeks, Russia successfully amnexed the disputed regions, expelled ethnic Georgians and established permanent military bases.
+While the war was over within weeks, Russia successfully annexed the disputed regions, expelled ethnic Georgians and established permanent military bases.
 Putin has made it very clear that he is willing to use Russia’s military to protect Russian’s geopolitical influence in its neighboring states.

 In 2014, Russia used the same playbook when they invaded Crimea, a disputed region in Ukraine where Russian separatists had been fighting Ukrainian troops in a shadow war for years.
 Once again, Russia invaded Crimea only to then quickly pull back their military a few weeks later, but not until illegally annexing the region.

 In December 2021, after the invasions of Georgia and Crimea, Russia demanded that the U.S. prevent further eastward expansion of NATO, prevent any military bases from being established in former Soviet territories and disallow former Soviet states to join the alliance.
 This was an impossible demand.
-The US and it’s fellow NATO nations were never going to agree to prevent Ukraine or any other nation from joining their alliance.
+The US and it’s fellow NATO nations were never going to agree to permanently prevent Ukraine or any other future nation from joining their alliance.
 Even if such an agreement were to be accepted, how could either nation trust one another to uphold the agreement?
 For all of the mistrust that Russia has towards the West, it’s not like Putin is entirely trustworthy either.
 Putin has lied, misled and repeatedly went back on his word when it comes to diplomacy with the West.
 He has ordered cyberattacks on other nation’s infrastructure and their elections.
 In 2004, Ukraine agreed to dismantle 5000 nuclear warheads in exchange for security guarantees from the US and Russia.
 Clearly, Putin has shown little regard for previously agreed upon treaties.